 The cats meowed tiredly.

 The two brothers looked over, worried, biting their lips.
 The cats knew their time was ending, too.

 After one last look of adoration, love, loyalty, trust, and hope, their eyes closed, and they stopped breathing.

-Lovino held Feliciano close and tight, Feliciano clinging to him as he cried and sobbed at the loss of their faithful companion.
-Lovino had tears running down his own cheeks, and buried his face into Feliciano's hair, while Feliciano's face was buried into Lovino's neck.
+Lovino held Feliciano close and tight, Feliciano clinging to him as he cried and sobbed at the loss of their faithful companions.
+Lovino had tears running down his own cheeks, and buried his face into Feliciano's hair to try and hide them, while Feliciano's face was buried into Lovino's neck.

 Feliciano couldn't be strong anymore.
 He broke down into a panicked mess.